Approximate co-sufficient sampling with regularization: Introduction

 where $\{P_{\theta}: \theta\in\Theta\subseteq\R^{d}\}$ is a parametric family, versus a more complex (usually higher-dimensional) model.
 For example, we may be interested in testing whether a logistic regression model is appropriate for our binary data $X=(X_1,\dots,X_n)$ (in the presence of some covariates), or whether a more complex---perhaps even nonparametric---model is needed.

 As for any standard hypothesis testing problem, our approach to GoF testing involves two core ingredients: finding a test statistic that captures the important trends in the data (with the convention that large values of $T=T(X)$ indicate evidence against $H_0$), and deriving the null distribution of this test statistic $T(X)$ so that we can appropriately calibrate our test to make sure we do not exceed the allowable Type I error level.
 In many settings, this second component often poses the larger challenge; it is often the case that the null distribution of $T(X)$ cannot be computed exactly or even estimated accurately.
 An alternative approach, common in many statistical problems, is to mimic this null distribution with some form of resampling---e.g., methods based on permutations, on bootstrapping, or on knockoffs \citep{barber2015controlling, barber2020robust,beran1988prepivoting, berrett2020conditional, candes2018panning, davidson2007improving, efron1979bootstrap, ernst2004permutation, lehmann1986testing, welch1990construction, wu1986jackknife} all have this flavor.
+For more literature on testing goodness-of-fit, especially in high-dimensional settings, we refer to Section \ref{sec:related_work} for an overview.

 At a high level, we can consider sampling \emph{copies} of the observed data, $\tilde{X}^{(1)}, ..., \tilde{X}^{(M)}$, and using the empirical distribution of the statistic, given by the corresponding values $T(\tilde{X}^{(1)}), ..., T(\tilde{X}^{(M)})$, as a null distribution against which we compare the evidence $T(X)$.
 More concretely, given these sampled copies, we can define a p-value corresponding to the observed evidence $T(X)$ as

 If it holds that the real data and its copies $X, \tilde{X}^{(1)}, ..., \tilde{X}^{(M)}$ are exchangeable under the null, then it follows immediately that this p-value is valid under the null, $\P_{H_0}(\textnormal{pval} \le\alpha)\le\alpha$ (for any rejection threshold $\alpha$).
 The core challenge for this type of approach is therefore reduced to the following question: \begin{quote}